mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 Finally, we would like to develop data pipelines, not to think about billings, budgets and overspending.

 But in the public cloud era there is no choice, you have to monitor costs of the data pipelines in exactly the same way as you monitor overall health, latency or throughput.
-The built-in cloud billing tools organized around cloud services and SKUs do not help a lot.
+The built-in cloud billing tools organized around cloud services and SKUs don't help a lot.
 To get detailed costs reports you have put a lot of effort to create data pipeline oriented costs monitoring.

 I hope that this blog post gives you some ideas on how to develop your own toolset for applying FinOps discipline.